fundsxml/schema/README.md

 ## History of FundsXML

+lorem ipsum...

-## FundsXML is a powerful XML standard format for easy exchange of fund related data between:
+## FundsXML is a powerful XML standard format for easy exchange of fund related data between
 - Asset Managers
 - Clients
 - Distributors